QuantumVoxel/quantum-voxel/README.md

 # Quantum Voxel
 **[THIS PROJECT IS LICENSED UNDER AGPL-v3](LICENSE)**
+ASSETS ARE ALL RIGHTS RESERVED UNLESS STATED OTHERWISE

 A voxel game that aims to do stuff differently.

 ## Build From Source